AllabouchAnas/AllabouchAnas/README.md

 # 👋 Hi, I’m Allabouch Anass

-Welcome to my GitHub profile!
-I'm a passionate Full Stack JavaScript Developer with a keen interest in building innovative web applications and exploring new technologies.
+I'm Allabouch Anass, a passionate Full Stack JavaScript Developer with a keen interest in building innovative web, desktop, and mobile applications.
+I thrive on exploring new technologies and pushing the boundaries of what's possible in software development.

 ## 👀 I’m interested in ...
 - Frontend Development